duckdb/duckdb-web/docs/sql/query_syntax/from.md

 A join uses a rule to match pairs of rows from each relation.
 Often this is a predicate, but there are other implied rules that may be specified.

+#### Outer Joins

-Rows that do not have any matches can also be returned if an `OUTER` join is specified.
+Rows that do not have any matches can still be returned if an `OUTER` join is specified.
 Outer joins can be one of:

 * `LEFT` (All rows from the left relation appear at least once)